elatov/elatov.github.io/_posts/2012-10-09-vcap5-dca-objective-1-2-manage-storage-capacity-in-a-vsphere-environment.md

 ### Identify available storage monitoring tools, metrics and alarms

 To check for different storage aspects you can use storage views.
-Check out "[Using VMware vSphere Storage Views](http://www.virtualizationadmin.com/articles-tutorials/vmware-esx-and-vsphere-articles/storage-management/using-vmware-vsphere-storage-views.html)".
 Go to "Datastore" View -> Click on a datastore -> Click on the "Storage View" Tab.
 It should look like this:

 ![storage_view_vms](https://github.com/elatov/uploads/raw/master/2012/09/storage_view_vms.png)